 For many B2B companies, web design is the best sales tool at your disposal.
-Although these brands are rarely looking for immediate purchases, great B2B web design should be able to inform, captivate, and persuade people to buy into your brand.
-This is especially important for B2B marketing, because when it comes to building customer relationships, B2B sales cycles tend to be relatively long and contain multiple interactions.
+B2B brands are rarely looking for immediate purchases on their websites, so great B2B web design should inform, captivate, and persuade people to engage with your brand.

-In a list of the most exciting products, envelopes probably doesn’t rank.
-However you couldn’t tell by visiting www.blake-envelopes.com.
-Their website gives a vibrant, cheery feel and captures the audience with a variety of their high quality product line.
+On a list of the Most Exciting Products, “envelopes” probably doesn’t rank.
+However, you couldn’t tell by visiting Blake Envelopes.
+Their website has a vibrant, cheery feel, and captures the audience’s attention by featuring a variety of their high quality product line.

 Asana does a great job directing their audience exactly where they want them to go.
-No unnecessary images, navs, or distractions.
-Right on their homepage is a giant call-to-action waiting to convert their visitors into consumers, followed by an eye-grabbing animation of their product in action.
+On their homepage, a giant call-to-action waits in the “first fold” to convert their visitors into consumers, followed by an eye-grabbing animation of their product in action.

-Zendesk has done a amazing job by adding advanced animations on their site.
-They utilize animations for a number of reasons to draw attention and improve the user’s experience.
-They also deliver great customer support.
+Zendesk has done an amazing job by focusing on great customer support right from the jump.
 You can chat and talk to a live person while getting the full experience at the tip of your fingers.

 What is being offered?
 The audience should be able to instantly identify the company’s purpose and how it will deliver.
 Rather than excessive attempts to drive buyer motivation, focus energy on addressing ways your company will provide a solution.